PrefectHQ/prefect/docs/cloud/webhooks.md

 Use webhooks in your Prefect Cloud workspace to receive, observe, and react to events from other systems in your ecosystem.
-Each webhook exposes a unique URL endpoint to receive events from other systems and transform them into Prefect [events](/cloud/events/) for use in [automations](/cloud/automations/).
+Each webhook exposes a unique URL endpoint to receive events from other systems and transforms them into Prefect [events](/cloud/events/) for use in [automations](/cloud/automations/).

 !!! cloud-ad "Webhooks are only available in Prefect Cloud"

-    As of Q2 2023, Webhooks are configured via the CLI and via the Prefect Cloud API.
+    As of Q2 2023, webhooks can be configured via the CLI or via the <a href="https://app.prefect.cloud/api/docs" target="_blank"> Prefect Cloud REST API</a>.
-    Support for managing webhooks with the Prefect Cloud UI is on the roadmap for later in early Q3 2023.
+    Support for managing webhooks with the Prefect Cloud UI is on the roadmap for Q3 2023.

 Webhooks are defined by two essential components: a unique URL and a template which translates incoming web requests to a Prefect event.